gpeacock/asset-io/docs/REFACTORING_FORMAT_SPECIFIC_JUMBF.md

 ## Key Insight

 **Extended XMP is JPEG-specific!** PNG doesn't support multi-chunk XMP assembly.
-This was a critical finding during the refactoring - the original code in `FileStructure` was doing extended XMP assembly for all formats, but only JPEG uses this mechanism.
+This was a critical finding during the refactoring - the original code in `Structure` was doing extended XMP assembly for all formats, but only JPEG uses this mechanism.